mickfuzz/phd4/_posts/thesis_chapters/tocs/2025-3-7-Culture.md_toc.md

     -   [Part Three - Synthesising and reframing the findings of this research for a broad audience](#part-three---synthesising-and-reframing-the-findings-of-this-research-for-a-broad-audience)
-        -   [What is relational agency and why should it be facilitated](#what-is-relational-agency-and-why-should-it-be-facilitated)
+        -   [How can varied dimensions of agency be identified and nurtured in an evolving community of game makers?](#how-can-varied-dimensions-of-agency-be-identified-and-nurtured-in-an-evolving-community-of-game-makers)
             -   [Narrative descriptive of a proposed procedure for facilitation relational agency by repertoire blending (RARB)](#narrative-descriptive-of-a-proposed-procedure-for-facilitation-relational-agency-by-repertoire-blending-rarb)
             -   [Summative table illustrating stages of facilitating RARB in this study](#summative-table-illustrating-stages-of-facilitating-rarb-in-this-study)
-        -   [Representing the use of REEPP, RARB and the use of GDPs within a pedagogical framework](#representing-the-use-of-reepp-rarb-and-the-use-of-gdps-within-a-pedagogical-framework)
+        -   [Representing the use of REEPP, RARB and the use of GDPs within a pedagogical framework (addressing RQP)](#representing-the-use-of-reepp-rarb-and-the-use-of-gdps-within-a-pedagogical-framework-addressing-rqp)
         -   [Metaphors as a way to communication dimensions of agency design concerns](#metaphors-as-a-way-to-communication-dimensions-of-agency-design-concerns)